SoftwareAG/webmethods-api-control-plane/deployment/docker/README.md

 ### 3. Enabling secure Elasticsearch communication

-If you wuld like to run elasticsearch in secure mode, then the following properties needs to be set in the `.env` file to enable secure communication
+If you would like to run elasticsearch in secure mode, then the following properties needs to be set in the `.env` file to enable secure communication

 ``` yaml
 ELASTICSEARCH_USERNAME=